catamphetamine/serverless-functions/README-AWS.md

 Go to Amazon IAM Management Console (`Services` -> `IAM`).

 Create a new role for the "API Gateway" service called `apigateway-invoke-lambda` which will be used for calling Lambdas from API Gateway.
-When done via GUI it must be created for "API Gateway" service explicitly in order to get the correct "Trust Relationships".
+When done via GUI it must be created for "API Gateway" service explicitly in order to get the correct "Trust Relationships" (`Service: apigateway.amazonaws.com`).
 Attach the following JSON policy to this new `apigateway-invoke-lambda` role:

 ```js
 {